 4. Paraben preservatives are linked to estrogen disruption, cancer, and reproductive issues.
 They are usually listed with these names: Butylparaben, Methylparaben, or Propylparaben.

 5. Isothiazolinone preservatives are linked to severe allergic reactions and possible neurotoxicity.
-They may be listed on the bottle as Methylisothiazolinone and Methylchloroisothiazolinone.
+They may be listed on the shampoo spray bottle as Methylisothiazolinone and Methylchloroisothiazolinone.

-6. Pthalates are used to chemically tie fragrance with the other ingredients.
-If you see fragrance listed on the label, there is a great chance that pthalates are present.
-These pthalates are linked to disruption in endocrine system.
+6. Phthalates are used to chemically tie fragrance with the other ingredients.
+If you see fragrance listed on the label, there is a great chance that phthalates are present.
+These pthalates are linked to a disruption in the endocrine system.

 9. PEG-40 Lanolin is a polyethylene glycol derivative of lanolin which is used in cosmetics as an emulsifier and emollient.
 This ingredient is linked to organ toxicity.
 Some studies have even suggested that this ingredient may be contaminated with dioxane and ethylene oxide.
 They are used as a solvent in the manufacture of other chemicals and as a laboratory reagent, and both are linked to liver, kidney damage, and cancer.

-10. Polyethylene glycol (PEG) is used by manufacturers to help their products absorb deeply into skin to increase their effectiveness.
-Some studies have also suggested that this ingredient is often contaminated with pollutant including ethylene oxide, dioxane, polycyclic aromatic compounds and heavy metals including arsenic, cadmium, lead, nickel, cobalt and iron.
-While PEG may help the product penetrate the skin more easily, so will all the contaminated chemicals that the PEG contains.
+10. Polyethylene glycol (PEG) is used by manufacturers to help their products absorb deeply into the dog’s skin to increase their effectiveness.
+Some studies have also suggested that this ingredient is often contaminated with pollutants including ethylene oxide, dioxane, polycyclic aromatic compounds and heavy metals including arsenic, cadmium, lead, nickel, cobalt, and iron.
+While PEG may help the product penetrate the dog’s skin more easily, so will all the contaminated chemicals that the PEG contains.

-12. Concamide MEA or cocamide monoethanolamine, is produced from the fatty acids in coconut oils when reacted with ethanolamine.
+12. Cocamide MEA or cocamide monoethanolamine is produced from the fatty acids in coconut oils when reacted with ethanolamine.
 This ingredient is often used in shampoo as forming agents and a nonionic surfactant.

-Although it is perfectly safe to use (according to FDA), to a certain extent, it can become dangerous as the concamide MEA can react with other ingredients to form harmful substances known as nitrosamine.
-In large doses, this nitrosamine can potentially become carcinogenic which has a potential to cause cancer.
+Although it is perfectly safe to use (according to FDA), to a certain extent, it can become dangerous as the cocamide MEA can react with other ingredients to form harmful substances known as nitrosamine.
+In large doses, this nitrosamine can potentially become carcinogenic which has the potential to cause cancer.

 15. Sodium benzoate preservative is dangerous when mixed with citric acid or ascorbic acid as the mixing may produce benzene which is linked to leukemia and other blood disorders and cancer.
 When you see sodium benzoate preservative is listed on the bottle, make sure the other ingredients are not there.